-We estimate that our net proceeds from the sale of the shares of common stock that we are offering will be approximately \$119.2 million, based on an assumed initial public offering price of \$26.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters' option to purchase additional shares of our common stock is exercised in full, we estimate that our net proceeds would be approximately \$137.7 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that our net proceeds from the sale of the shares of common stock that we are offering will be approximately \$107.6 million, based on the initial public offering price of \$24.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' option to purchase additional shares of our common stock is exercised in full, we estimate that our net proceeds would be approximately \$124.3 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.